 The Midnight Bell, 101 Water Lane, Leeds, West Yorkshire, LS11 5QN

-For years, we waited for the bottom floor of Candle House to be taken, and now it has, giving us a new riverside beer garden to enjoy.
-It stretches out from the unique round building, offering tables in the shade and the sunshine, all of which have a lovely view of the canal, making this one of the more scenic beer gardens in Leeds.
+Candlebar is a great shout on a sunny day.
+Their beer garden stretches out from Candle House, offering tables in the shade and the sunshine, all of which have a lovely view of the canal, making this one of the more scenic beer gardens in Leeds.

 Candlebar is an Ossett Brewery pub, so you’re well catered for in terms of beer, but that’s not the only thing they do well.
 The wine list is incredible, and quality is a real focus here – their house labels really are their favourites, so take it as a recommendation.
 You’ll now find a range of Japanese wines and whiskies here too, which go perfectly with the new menu from Sheffield favourite Edo Sushi.